product-os/flowzone/README.md

 ### npm

 These tests will be run if a `package.json` file is found in the root of the repository.
-If a `package-lock.json` file is found in the root of the repository, dependencies will be install with `npm ci`, otherwise `npm i` will be used.
+If a `package-lock.json` file is found in the root of the repository, dependencies will be installed with `npm ci`, otherwise `npm i` will be used.
 If a build script is present in `package.json` it will be called before the tests are run.
 Testing is done by calling `npm test`.

+Multiple LTS versions of Node.js will be tested as long as they meet the [range](https://github.com/npm/node-semver#ranges) defined in `engines.node` in `package.json`.
+Node.js 16.x will be used for testing if engines are not defined.

 To disable publishing of artifacts set `"private": true` in `package.json`.